IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-hosted-workshop.md

 * Select the Workshop Phase

-* Enter 'Sales Opportunity Number' of Customer Company name is **required** for all workshop.
-This is a detemining factor for if you workshops get Approved or rejected
+* Sales Opportunity Number or Customer Company name is **required** for all workshop.
+This priotizes your request and a determining factor for approvals or rejection.

 * Enter any notes you want to include with your workshop.
 Afterwards, click **Next**